Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

    I tested the Contact page form on different devices and browsers.
    This was done by clicking the form submit button on the <br>Contact page with the form fields empty to make sure it resulted with the desired response of 'Please fill out this field'.

+* Links (Internal & External): <br>
+  Each of the links when clicked have been checked so that the user is directed to the desired location.

 The following bug was found early on
 Issue:<br>